coursera-dl/coursera-dl/README.md

   `.netrc` file).

 * For courses that have not started yet, but have had a previous iteration sometimes a preview is available, containing all the classes from the last course.
-These files can be downloaded by passing the -b parameter.
+These files can be downloaded by passing the `--preview` parameter.

-* If you get an error like `Could not find class: <CLASS_NAME>`:
+* If you get an error like `Could not find class: <CLASS_NAME>`, then:
     * Verify that the name of the course is correct.
 Current class names in coursera are composed by a short course name e.g. `class` and the current version of the course (a number).
 For example, for a class named `class`, you would have to use `class-001`, `class-002` etc.
     * Second, verify that you are enrolled in the course.
 You won't be able to access the course materials if you are not officially enrolled and agreed to the honor course *via the website*.

 * If:
-  - You get an error when using `-n` to specify that you want to use a `.netrc` file and,
+    * You get an error when using `-n` to specify that you want to use a `.netrc` file and,
-  - You want the script to use your default netrc file and,
+    * You want the script to use your default netrc file and,
-  - You get a message saying `coursera-dl: error: too few arguments`
+    * You get a message saying `coursera-dl: error: too few arguments`

       Then you should specify `--` as an argument after `-n`, that is, `-n --` or change the order in which you pass the arguments to the script, so that the argument after `-n` begins with an hyphen (`-`).
 Otherwise, Python's `argparse` module will think that what you are passing is the name of the netrc file that you want to use.
 See issue #162.

 # Filing an issue/Reporting a bug